The Spanish Dollar: The Original Bit Coin

 “The Unit or Dollar is a known coin, and the most familiar of all to the minds of the people.
 It is already adopted from South to North; has identified our currency, and therefore happily offers itself as an Unit already introduced.
 Our public debt, our requisitions, and their apportionments have given it actual and long possession of the place of Unit.
 The course of our commerce too will bring us more of this than of any other foreign coin, and therefore renders it more worthy of attention.”

-The public debt about which Jefferson wrote was the Continental Currency.
-Jefferson was writing shortly before Shay’s Rebellion (1786-1787).
+The public debt about which Jefferson wrote was the paper Continental.
+The continentals were bills to be paid in Spanish dollars by the taxpayers of the Continental Congress and of the several States.
+Jefferson was writing shortly before Shay’s Rebellion against the taxes (1786-1787).
 Shay’s Rebellion started because Massachusetts was taxing people’s whiskey in silver and gold to pay off their share of the paper continentals at face value, and other war debts.
-The continentals were bills to be paid in Spanish dollars by the taxpayers of the Continental Congress and of the several States.

 Many of those rebelling were veterans of the American Revolution and were paid for their service in continentals.
-As the continentals were continuously printed beyond the taxes available to pay them off, prices rose and they lost face value.
+As the Continental Congress printed more continentals than they could really hope to pay off in taxes, prices rose and the continentals lost face value.
 Soldiers sold continentals to speculators at pennies on the dollar; and, then they were required to pay a tax on whiskey to pay them off at face value to the same speculators after the war.
-Add in that many people were losing their properties to debt collectors, and one has a recipe for rebellion.[2]
+Add in that many people were losing their properties to debt collectors, and one has a recipe for rebellion.[3]

 Shay’s Rebellion served as a call to reform the Articles of Confederation.
 The result was the Constitution (Constitution Convention in 1787, ratified 1788-1791).
 As a result of the Whiskey Rebellion (1791-1794) against the Federal government for repeating the policies that led to Shay’s Rebellion, the continentals were never paid off.